-There are thousands of college institutions in the USA, either 2 years or 4 years, and therefore the cost of attending is very different among universities and depend mainly on the academic level and the location of the insitution.
+There are thousands of college institutions in the USA, either 2 years or 4 years, and therefore the cost of attending is very different among universities and depends mainly on the academic level and the location of the institution.

 - Tuitions and fees;

 - Room and board;

 Other than the main expenses, international students will also have to pay for:

 - Tickets to and from school at least twice a year;

 - Federal and State taxes (in the case the student has received financial aid from the school and/or he or she works on campus).